-This task aims at developing the EISCAT\3D portal based on the DIRAC interware to enable users browse and analyse EISCAT\3D data.
-Given that EISCAT\3D data will not be available before the system is operational around 2021, the DIRAC storage that is used in the CC provides access to existing EISCAT data.
-The DIRAC GUI web portal was adapted for EISCAT by the EISCAT\3D CC of the EGI-Engage project.
+This task aims at developing the EISCAT_3D portal based on the DIRAC interware to enable users browse and analyse EISCAT_3D data.
+Given that EISCAT_3D data will not be available before the system is operational around 2021, the DIRAC storage that is used in the CC provides access to existing EISCAT data.
+The DIRAC GUI web portal was adapted for EISCAT by the EISCAT_3D CC of the EGI-Engage project.
 This development continues in the EOSC-Hub CC.
 During the first period the work concentrated on three topics:

 - Integrating the DIRAC web portal with the EGI Check-in service, in order to remove the personal X.509 certificate requirement for user access.
-A working prototype of the integration was achieved in Q1 end 2019 and will be put into production in the summer of 2019. - Arranging IaaS cloud resources at CSC (a CC member), in order to deploy compute intensive data analysis algorithms at CSC using the DIRAC work management system.
-This has been demonstrated with the existing graphical animation software (real-time graph) for spectral EISCAT data. - Defining a metadata architecture which can store and link multiple levels of metadata descriptions about EISCAT\3D data, even if the different data levels are physically stored in different systems.
-The basic metadata sources will be the local databases at the EISCAT\3D sites.
+A working prototype of the integration was achieved in Q1 end 2019, and will be put into production in the summer of 2019. - Arranging IaaS cloud resources at CSC (a CC member), in order to deploy compute intensive data analysis algorithms at CSC through the use of the DIRAC work management system.
+This has been demonstrated with the existing graphical animation software (real time graph) for spectral EISCAT data. - Defining a metadata architecture which can store and link multiple levels of metadata descriptions about EISCAT_3D data, even if the different data levels are physically stored in different systems.
+The basic metadata sources will be the local databases at the EISCAT_3D sites.
 Semantic mapping to standardized metadata formats and a persistent identifier (PID) scheme will be developed following recommendations from ENVRI-Fair.
 The DIRAC file catalogue can accommodate user-defined metadata.
 It is also planned to make the data searchable in B2FIND.

-The team works with the EISCAT\3D low level software developers as well as with partners in the Nordic NREN collaboration (Nordunet), in order to test scalable storage systems (dCache etc), define data formats and benchmark data transfer.
+The team works with the EISCAT_3D low level software developers as well as with partners in the Nordic NREN collaboration (Nordunet), in order to test scalable storage systems (dCache etc), define data formats and benchmark data transfer.

-The upcoming tasks of the EISCAT\3D Competence Centre are:
+The upcoming tasks of the EISCAT_3D Competence Centre are:

 - Roll out the federated AAI integration into the production version, register the service in EOSC Portal and EOSC-hub Marketplace, open it up for user access in WP13. - Deploy data analysis routines on computing resources at CSC and connect these to the DIRAC portal (incl.
 Single Sign-on).
-For this prototyping we will package existing software, in addition to data plotting also for instance lag profiling software, to allow job submission and data transformation rule setup with DIRAC. - Further elaborate the metadata model and its implementation in a hierarchical DIRAC B2Find metadata catalogue system.
+For this prototyping we will package existing software, in addition to data plotting also for instance lag profiling software, to allow job submission and data transformation rule setup with DIRAC. - Further elaborate the metadata model and its implementation in a hierarchical DIRAC B2Find metadata catalogue system. - Integrate EGI Jupyter notebook with the EISCAT software for user software development.